dokdospanish/site/content/ko/post/another-post/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "This is the caption of my featured image."
+  caption: "This is the caption of my featured image"
   focal_point: ""

 # Projects (optional).